Dhanyashri-bit/OIBSIP/Task2_Customer_Segmentation/README.md

 # Customer Segmentation Analysis

 ## Objective
-Segment customers based on purchasing behaviour using RFM (Recency, Frequency, Monetary) analysis and K-Means clustering.
+Segment customers based on purchasing behaviour using RFM Analysis and K-Means clustering.

 ## Technologies Used
 - Python